-Some Of Hacker Group's Claim Of Having Access To 250M iCloud Account Aren't False
+Some Of Hacker Group's Claims Of Having Access To 250M iCloud Accounts Aren't False

 The cake is a lie.

-It might not always be partially incorrect (Score:2)
+It might not always be partially incorrect (Score:3, Funny)

 Re: (Score:2)